 Click the image below to watch the video recap:

-- Some of us break away from traditions and long-standing structures to invent something new on the outside.
+Change can happen from within the system or without — you have to choose where you will stand.
+Some of us break away from traditions and long-standing structures to invent something new on the outside.
 Some of us stay inside the game, the government, the jobs, the brokenness to be beacons of optimism or positive disruption for improvement.
 Neither place is better than the other, but it’s good to be clear on where you’re going to stand to do your work.
 And you have to stand where you feel strong and inspired.
 Do what works for you and you can do more work for the world.

 To your Super Soul,